 Contact a Decubitus Ulcer Attorney About Filing a Lawsuit

 The nursing home neglect attorneys of Wieand Law Firm LLC are strong advocates for senior citizens and their families.
 We handle personal injury and wrongful death claims against nursing homes, assisted living centers, and other facilities that fail to provide proper care to residents.
 If your mother, father, grandparent, spouse, or other family member suffered bed sores or other injuries following admission into a long-term care facility, turn to us for aggressive legal representation.
-To discuss your family’s legal options in a free and confidential consultation, contact our nursing home injury lawyers at (215) 666-7777.
+To discuss your family’s legal options in a free and confidential consultation, contact our nursing home injury lawyers.